ivanbalak/BFW-PPO/readme.md

 Dominik implemented the communication between Python and Lua by having The Lua code return data (mostly the observation data of the environment) through the standard output on the console.
 This output is then sent to Python as a standard GYM environment.
 When actions are taken by the agent this is again written to a Lua file located in the Wesnoth Addon where the action is taken in the game.

+The LSTM PPO algorithm implementation was inspired by the ICLR [blog](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/)

 ## Development and Testing Environment Setup under Windows
 Install Windows Services for Linux from Windows command prompt with elevated privileges